To Hughes or not to Hughes?

 That is the question?

-The fascinating sidebar to the Hughes Saga is that he’ll become one of the few Jewish players in the NHL since his mother, Ellen, is Jewish and Jack even has had a bar mitzvah.
+The fascinating sidebar to the Hughes Saga is that he’ll become one of the few Jewish players in the NHL since his mother, Ellen, is Jewish.

 Ellen, by the way, has had quite an athletic background.
 She’s in the University of New Hampshire’s Sports Hall of Fame for both hockey and soccer.